 A waitress served someone’s fish to us while we were waiting for our desserts.
 Before she could place the plate on our table, my girlfriend and I waved her off affirmatively and said that it didn’t belong to us.
 There is a Singapore joke that goes like this.
 Whenever someone served a plate to the wrong table, the one sitting on the table would say jokingly, “If someone had already paid for the food, please put it down.”

-Apparently, for this time, this joke could not come out from our mouth as it was not funny anymore.
+Apparently, this time, this joke could not come out of our mouths as it was not funny anymore.
 We were eager to brush the waitress away.
 Just imagine our hilarious and idiotic reaction.

 Here are two photos of the food dish that we had, Chicken Meat and Deer Meat.
 The Deer Meat was noteworthy as the meat was delicate, easy to chew and very mouth-watering.

 We tried all the desserts on the menu.
 Peanut Dumpling 汤圆 was the most distinctive among all and highly favoured by all of us.
 Despite being full, my friends and I ordered a few rounds of it.
 Very heavenly!
 The other desserts were sometimes too sweet for our liking.